barakugav/executorch-rs/README.md

     Includes the `Module` struct.
 The `libextension_module_static.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_MODULE=ON`.
     Also includes the `std` feature.

+- `tensor-ptr`

+    Includes the `TensorPtr` struct, a smart pointer for tensors that manage the lifetime of the tensor object alongside the lifetimes of the data buffer and additional metadata.
+The `extension_tensor.a` static library is required, compile C++ `executorch` with `EXECUTORCH_BUILD_EXTENSION_TENSOR=ON`.
+    Also includes the `std` feature.

 - `ndarray`

     Conversions between `executorch` tensors and `ndarray` arrays.